OSU Open Campus bridges educational gaps

 People in Oregon’s rural communities don’t always have access to the educational opportunities that urbanites do.
 Add to this the fact that some need training that’s tailored to unique jobs specific to their locations.
 This means that they can have a hard time finding employment, and that businesses in their communities likewise can find it difficult to hire a qualified workforce.

-This program builds on the foundation of the OSU Extension Service, which brings the educational resources of the university to communities.
+OSU Open Campus builds on the foundation of the OSU Extension Service, which brings the educational resources of the university to communities.
 OSU Open Campus has a growing capacity for distance education, face-to-face courses, professional certifications, workforce enhancement opportunities and business development.
 Partners include Oregon’s community colleges, regional economic development groups, the K-12 education systems, businesses and local government.

 In 2014, the program was recognized as one of four national winners of the Outreach Scholarship W.K.
 Kellogg Foundation Engagement Award.

-Source: Jeff Sherman, OSU Open Campus
+Source: Jeff Sherman and Ana Gomez, OSU Open Campus